SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

    * - ``INSERT``
      - Table
      - Allows a user to run :ref:`copy_from` and :ref:`insert` statements to load data into a table
+   * - ``UPDATE``
+     - Table
+     - Allows a user to modify the value of certain columns in existing rows without creating a table
    * - ``DELETE``
      - Table
      - Allows a user to run :ref:`delete`, :ref:`truncate` statements to delete data from a table